cisagov/ScubaGear/baselines/powerplatform.md

 Content Security Policy (CSP) is an added security layer that helps to detect and mitigate certain types of attacks, including Cross-Site Scripting (XSS), clickjacking, and data injection attacks.
-When enabled, this setting can apply to all current Canvas Apps and Model-driven apps at the Power Platform environment level.
+When enabled, this setting can apply to all current canvas apps and model-driven apps at the Power Platform environment level.

 ###  Policies

 #### MS.POWERPLATFORM.4.1v1
-Content Security Policy SHALL be enforced for Model-driven and Canvas Power Apps.
+CSP SHALL be enforced for model-driven and canvas Power Apps.

 <!--Policy: MS.POWERPLATFORM.4.1v1; Criticality: SHALL -->
 - _Rationale:_ Adds CSP as a defense mechanism for Power Apps against common website attacks.